umich-hist-399/campus-histories/summaries/perrybuilding.md

 - The on-campus location afforded easier access to recruit additional help from University students studying education, psychology and nursing.
 - Eventually, costs to maintain the school became too high for the nonprofit United Way and the school was put up for sale.
-- The University bought the Perry building in 1967 -The school moved operations to a location on the outer reaches of Ann Arbor which it credits to increasing its reach for parents from outside Ann Arbor.
+- The University bought the Perry building in 1967
+- The school moved operations to a location on the outer reaches of Ann Arbor which it credits to increasing its reach for parents from outside Ann Arbor.

 Sources: